fhowieson/ansible-safe/README.md

 <h1>Ansible Training</h1>

-Install Ansible like described here.
+Install Ansible.
 If sucsessfully installed you should be able to run this command:

 ```
 ansible --version